Battle of Morotai: Japanese response

-Air attacks and Allied mopping up
+Air attacks

 The Japanese 7th Air Division continued to raid Morotai for months after the Allied landing.
 The air division conducted 82 raids on Morotai involving 179 sorties between 15 September 1944 and 1 February 1945.
 The aircraft used in these raids flew from Ceram and the Celebes and landed at airfields on Halmahera before proceeding to their targets.
 While 54 of the raids caused no damage, the others resulted in the destruction of forty-two Allied aircraft and damage to another thirty-three.
 Allied casualties from air attack were 19 killed and 99 wounded.
 The most successful raid was conducted on the night of 22 November when 15 Allied planes were destroyed and eight damaged.
 The regular Japanese air raids ceased at the end of January 1945, though a final attack took place on 22 March.
 USAAF night fighters had only limited success as raiders were normally detected only shortly before they entered anti-aircraft gun defended zones; these guns shot down most of the 26 Japanese aircraft lost over Morotai.
 The official history of the USAAF's night fighter force states that Morotai "was probably the most difficult task undertaken by American night fighters during World War II" due to the difficulty of detecting incoming raiders.